 - The phrase “external provider” means an external supplier organization (including a contractor) that provides a product or a service.

 - The change from “identify” to “determine” is done to harmonize with the standardized management system terminology.
 The word “determine” implies a discovery process that results in knowledge.
 The intent does not differ from that of previous editions.

 - The phrase ‘intended outcome” is what the organization intends to achieve by implementing its environmental management system.
-This includes enhancement of environmental performance, fulfilment of compliance obligations and achievement of environmental objectives.
+This includes enhancement of environmental performance, the fulfillment of compliance obligations, and the achievement of environmental objectives.
 Organizations can set additional intended outcomes for their environmental management system.
-For example, consistent with their commitment to protection of the environment, an organization may establish an intended outcome to work towards sustainable development.
+For example, consistent with its commitment to the protection of the environment, an organization may establish an intended outcome to work towards sustainable development.

-This clause requires the organization to consider a wide range of potential factors which can impact on the management system, in terms of its structure, scope, implementation and operation.
+This clause requires the organization to consider a wide range of potential factors which can impact the management system, in terms of its structure, scope, implementation, and operation.
 The areas for consideration including;

 - the external cultural, social, political, legal, regulatory, financial, technological, economic, natural and competitive circumstances, whether international, national, regional or local;

 - the internal characteristics or conditions of the organization, such as its activities, products and services, strategic direction, culture and capabilities (i.e. people, knowledge, processes, systems).

 4.2 Understanding the needs and expectations of interested parties